 Well, not really.
 See, what they don't tell you is that you have basically hired a fancy printer.
 You have "achieved" what you could achieve by having a local copy shop bind your novel, after which you will be entirely responsible for selling it.
 And did you know that bookstores don't carry or order self-published books, almost 100% of the time?

-But you absolutely must understand that self-publishing is not the first step to becoming a popular author.
-It's unfortunate that every once in a while there is a very weird success story that makes people think it's what you're supposed to do first.
+But you absolutely must understand that self-publishing is rarely the first step to becoming a popular author.
+Every once in a while there is a very weird success story that makes people think it's what you're supposed to do first.
 Christopher Paolini was originally self-published and he became a bestselling author.
 If he can do it, why can't we?
 Well, because we can't arrange for his situation to happen to us; nothing he did through his own talent and drive was responsible for a famous and established published author accidentally wandering into the store where he was doing yet another of his tiny local book signings, after which this established author got impressed by a teenager who'd written a whole book all by his little self, bought a copy and made his stepson read it, and then recommended it to his own editor without reading it himself on the strength of his son's endorsement.
 Does this sound nutty?
 Does this sound like it can't really be how it happened for Chris Paolini?
 Well, that's because things like this almost never happen, and you can't arrange to be in the right place at the right time.
 Without that serendipitous "discovery," Paolini would have been just like every other person who jumps into self-publishing without exploring other avenues.
 He would have languished in obscurity.
 God knows I don't believe his writing would have made it on merit if he had tried to submit to publishing houses, considering what a train wreck his book series was even after years of working with professionals in the industry.

 I'll lay it out here: Most mainstream publishers refuse to deal with authors directly, and if they actually do accept unsolicited manuscripts from unknown authors, they go straight into the slush pile and are subjected to extremely long response times; waiting more than a year for a response is not unusual.
 This is because most of what they receive is crap, and they are businesses.
 You want them to be businesses, because if you land a publisher, you want their resources and knowhow to mostly be poured into promoting and distributing your book.
 They are highly selective because they want to make money, and they are the business side of things working on your behalf because they know what they're doing.
 Sifting through mounds of crap to possibly find a new author worth taking a chance on is not high on their list of things to do.